Opioid pain medicines are used to treat moderate to severe short-term pain, such as after an operation or serious injury, or ongoing pain from cancer.

 The following links provide further information about opioids.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-- Opioids Health Quality and Safety Commission, New Zealand
+- Opioids Health Quality and Safety Commission, NZ

 - Opioid analgesics New Zealand Formulary